-Great Streets is a funding program to address that improves safety and increases access to walking, biking, and transit.
+Great Streets is a funding program that address safety improvements and increases access to walking, biking, and transit.
 It focuses on “main streets" in communities around the state.
-We're launching this program with $50 million of flexible federal transportation funds from the Infrastructure Investment and Jobs Act in 2022.
-Initial investments will be limited to highway corridors that the state are owns and manages.
+We're launching this program with $50 million of flexible federal transportation funds from the Infrastructure Investment and Jobs Act.
+Initial investments will be limited to highway corridors that the state owns and manages.
 This first round of funding will serve as a proof-of-concept so we can learn more in developing future versions of the program.

 How will projects be selected?

-ODOT's regional staff will be submit project proposals in coordination with local communities and transportation agencies.
+ODOT's regional staff will submit project proposals in coordination with local communities and transportation agencies.

 Phase 1 – Determine Program Eligibility

 - Does the project satisfy the primary objective of the Great Streets Program –

 to improve safety and multimodal access on a state highway corridor that also acts as a community main street?